 For information on current studies, please see Open Trials.

 Faculty members in clinical research and their focuses:

-Dr. Aminoff has also been involved in a number of clinical trials including, most recently, a gene therapy for Parkinson’s disease, and two other such studies are in the planning stage.
+Dr. Aminoff has also been involved in a number of clinical trials including, most recently, a gene therapy for Parkinson’s disease.
 He is a participant in a number of multicenter trials (as the principal investigator for the UCSF site), including a trial of a potential neuroprotective agents (NET-PD) funded by the federal government.
-With several colleagues, planning is also in process for translation of stem cell therapies to the clinical arena.

 Dr. Christine has far ranging interests in Parkinson’s disease.
 His research interests include: 1) developing a broader understanding of the causes of Parkinson’s disease (PD), 2) developing methods for earlier diagnosis of PD, and 3) developing improved treatment for PD.